Joe McElderry: 2011: Popstar to Operastar and Classic

 In late January or early February 2011, ITV approached McElderry's management about his being a contestant on the upcoming second series of Popstar to Operastar.
 McElderry agreed and entered the show, which started on 5 June 2011.
-His coaches were Rolando Villazón and Katherine Jenkins.
-Other judges included Vanessa-Mae and Simon Callow.
 McElderry won Popstar to Operastar on 10 July 2011.
 After the show it was revealed that, in all of the episodes in which he competed, McElderry received more votes than all of the other contestants combined, never receiving less than 58.2% of the total public votes.

 On 11 July 2011, McElderry confirmed that he would be recording his second studio album.

 The label was later revealed to be Decca Records.
 On 24 July 2011, he headlined a free homecoming gig at Bents Park as part of South Tyneside Summer Festival 2011, singing a set list of 20 songs, with over 20,000 people in the audience- the biggest turnout the event has ever had.
 His album, Classic, was released on 22 August 2011.
-Classic debuted on the official UK top 40 albums chart at number 2 on the chart that was released on 28 August 2011.
-The album was certified gold, within 10 days after the release.
+Classic debuted on the official UK top 40 albums chart at number 2 on the chart that was released on 3 September 2011.

 McElderry performed at Festival of Remembrance on 12 November 2011.
 This was his third time performing before Queen Elizabeth II.
 He embarked on his debut solo tour, Classic Tour in November 2011 and appeared on Big River Big Songs: The Tyne, singing the title track, "Big River".

 McElderry released a Christmas album entitled Classic Christmas on 28 November 2011.
 During the album's first week of release in the United Kingdom, 34,043 copies of the album were sold at retail in the country, and the album debuted at number 15 on the UK Albums Chart.
 On 8 December, he performed at Durham Cathedral to an audience of 1,500, singing, "In the Bleak Midwinter" and David Essex's "A Winter's Tale", with a new verse written by Tim Rice.
 He introduced The Nutcracker at The O2 Arena from 27 December 2011 to 30 December 2011 by singing 3 songs of Classic Christmas, "Adeste Fideles", "Silent Night" and a solo version of "O Holy Night".